Skip to main content

 Ful Medames

-Traditional breakfast of slow-cooked fava beans with garlic, lemon juice, and olive oil.
-Served with warm pita bread.
+A breakfast of fava beans cooked down slowly with garlic, lemon juice, and olive oil, eaten with warm pita.

 Mujaddara